OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 ```
 I/X509Util: Failed to validate the certificate chain, error: Pin verification failed
 ```

+As defined in the previous example, a \<pin-set\> can have a defined expiration date.
+When the expiration date is reached, the network communication will continue to work, but the Certificate Pinning will be disabled for the affected domains.
+Be aware of this behavior.

 #### Static Analysis
  * Use a decompiler (Ex.
 Jadx) or apktool to confirm if the \<pin\> entry is present in the network_security_config.xml file located in the /res/xml/ folder.